anuraj01/algo/rain water/readme.md

 Trapping type
 --------------
+  - Always process the side with the smaller height
   - If current bar is taller than anything we’ve seen → update leftMax
   - Otherwise → water gets trapped above it,
   - Then move the pointer inward.